AUTO INSURANCE EXPLAINED

 Auto Insurance Policies are written by insurance companies, also known as carriers, to state your coverages.
 The policy specifies what the carrier will pay in the event that you have a valid loss.
-Most auto insurance policies are written for a 6 month or 1 year term.
-Monthly payment arrangements are usually available at a slightly extra cost.
+Most auto insurance policies are written for a 6 month or 1 year term, and monthly payment arrangements are usually available at a slightly extra cost.

 Types of Auto Insurance Protection

-Policies can include both collision and comprehensive protection.
-Collision protection refers to covering damages that occured from a traffic accident.
-Comprehensive protection refers to covering damages that occured outside of a traffic accident.
-This includes damages acquired from vandalism, severe weather, or even theft of your vehicle.
+Auto Insurance Policies can include both collision and comprehensive protection.
+Collision protection refers to covering damages that occurred from a traffic accident.
+Comprehensive protection refers to covering damages that occurred outside of a traffic accident: damages acquired from vandalism, severe weather, or even theft of your vehicle.

 Types of Auto Insurance Agencies

 An insurance agency represents one or more insurance companies for a particular local area.
 The insurance agent is the person who sells policies for the carrier, and the agent works as arbitrator between the carrier and the customer.